541 Residential Life and Housing Policy

-References: Policies 540 Student Conduct; 685 Disposal of Surplus Personal Property; 720 Missing Residential Student Notification; 750 Tobacco-Free Campus; 910 Information Technology Resources; Tennessee Sexual Offender and Violent Sexual Offender Registration, Verification and Tracking Act of 2004; T.C.A. §§ 9-8-301 et. seq.; Higher Education Act of 2008.
+References: Policies 540 Student Conduct; 685 Disposal of Surplus Property; 720 Missing Residential Student Notification; 750 Tobacco-Free Campus; 770 Fire Safety in On-Campus Student Residential Housing; 910 Information Technology Resources; Tennessee Sexual Offender and Violent Sexual Offender Registration, Verification and Tracking Act of 2004; T.C.A. §§ 9-8-301 et. seq.; Higher Education Act of 2008.